pablopunk/bucky/DOCKER.md

 # Docker Support for Bucky Backup Manager

-Bucky Backup Manager is available as a Docker image for easy deployment.
+Bucky is available as a Docker image for easy deployment.
 This document provides instructions for using the Docker image.

 ## Available Images